MigOpsRepos/credcheck/README.md

 To be able to list the content of the history a view is provided in the database you have created the credcheck extension.
 The view is named `public.pg_password_history`.
 This view is visible by everyone.

 A superuser can also reset the content of the password history by calling a function named `public.pg_password_history_reset()`.
-If it is called without an argument, all the passords history will be cleared.
+If it is called without an argument, all the passwords history will be cleared.
 To only remove the records registered for a single user, just pass his name as parameter.
 This function returns the number of records removed from the history.

 Example:
 ```